-- Moving a joint causes clicking or cracking sounds or a sensation of grinding
+- Clicking/cracking sounds or a sensation of grinding during joint movement

 - Pain that gets worse toward the end of the day

 If osteoarthritis is limiting your movement to the extent that you become more sedentary, your overall health may suffer.
-This can even put you at higher risk for such conditions as diabetes and heart disease.
+This can put you at an even higher risk for such conditions as diabetes and heart disease.

 How is osteoarthritis diagnosed?

-The doctor will take a medical history and perform a physical exam.
-An X-ray is the first step to helping assess severity and determine whether your arthritis is causing other problems, such as a narrowing of the joint space, thinning of the bone or bone spurs.
+Your doctor will take a medical history and perform a physical exam.
+An X-ray is the first step to help assess severity and determine whether your arthritis is causing other problems, such as a narrowing of the joint space, thinning of the bone, or bone spurs.
 Occasionally an MRI or blood tests may be ordered to rule out injuries or diseases that cause similar symptoms.

 How is osteoarthritis treated?

-There is no cure for osteoarthritis, but, if the disease is diagnosed early, you may be able to slow its progression.
-Your doctor may suggest that you lose weight.
+There is no cure for osteoarthritis, but if the disease is diagnosed early, you may be able to slow its progression.

 Exercise can be one of the best treatments.
 You may want to consider a low-impact exercise, such as walking instead of running, in order to reduce the resulting wear and tear on your joints.
 Studies have shown that regular yoga practice can decrease pain and improve joint flexibility for people with osteoarthritis.